 “I've just started with that [bowling in middle and death] again, it's something I've not been doing because I've been used like that in leagues, and it's tough when you spend so much time on your batting, fielding and bowling and then to add another,” the all-rounder spoke openly about the challenges of learning new skillsets in such a schedule.

-“I've always bowled in the death and in the middle throughout my career, but sometimes it just becomes a little bit harder because now when you are training, it's not only your batting skills you have to worry about or your fielding, now it's new ball bowling, middle overs bowling and depth bowling, so it just sometimes becomes a bit hard to work on all those skills at one time, especially someone like me who's just been travelling and playing the whole time,” she added.
+“I've always bowled in the death and in the middle throughout my career, but sometimes it just becomes a little bit harder because now when you are training, it's not only your batting skills you have to worry about or your fielding, now it's new ball bowling, middle overs bowling and death bowling, so it just sometimes becomes a bit hard to work on all those skills at one time, especially someone like me who's just been travelling and playing the whole time,” she added.

 In the same period, she’s played almost 86 T20s, ranging from her appearances for the Oval Invincibles, the Delhi Capitals, Perth Scorchers, Sydney Thunders and the South African national team.
 She hardly has time off-season to sharpen the other tools in the shed.

-“I have, for example, not been able to work on depth bowling or whatever may be the case.
+“I have, for example, not been able to work on death bowling or whatever may be the case.
 It's [work] basically what happens on tour, so it would be nice just to have a block of downtime where you work on specifics.
 But I also feel like the more I play, the better I get, so I don't really want to stop playing and being competitive, being used to playing high-pressure games,” she opened up candidly.

 Kapp’s assignment at this year’s World Cup will be very different; she’s no longer one of the senior players but by far the senior-most player in the squad.
 That comes with its own responsibilities, including mentoring the up-and-coming stars and being in the ear of the captain, who is always talking about strategy.